HaukeBartsch/RemissionAfterECT/README.md

  - Psychotic episodes (yes or no variable about ongoing episodes, if yes higher prob. of remission)
  - MADRS scores (0…10 = normal, 10 ..
 19 mild depression, 20 ..
 34 moderate depression, 35 ..
 60 severe depression, the higher the depression score the higher the prob. of remission)
  - Duration of current episode (shorter episodes the higher the probability of remission)

+# Fhir application

+From description to data to model to FHIR.

+Start the FHIR app (see link above) from a FHIR server like ehr.formlab.fhirlab.net, to link the application to clinical test data.